dkeppens/PieHelper/README.md

 * presence of a /proc filesystem
 * either apt or pacman as a package management utility

-It should therefore work out of the box on Raspbian, Noobs, Ubuntu and ArchLinux distros
+It should therefore work out of the box on Raspbian, Noobs, Ubuntu and ArchLinux distros for the Raspberry Pi

 Currently however, it has only been tested on Raspbian